 Note: If you see a warning message about changing your DNS settings, disregard it.
 Adding the TXT record won't damage your website or DNS settings.

-Step 4: Tell Google to verify
+Step 4: Tell Google Workspace to check your verification code

-Next steps (G Suite only)
+Next steps (Google Workspace only)